-Another kind of a classification that has been used widely in literature.
-Apart from the parameter N 1 and N 2 are shown here in this slide.
-So, we have the parameter here in terms of the deep-water wave steepness and tan two beta and tan beta.
-And the classification is given here as spilling, plunging and surging.
-And the range are shown here 0.09 for this parameter, and in this case it should be 0.00048.
-And this are all obtained from based on only experimental investigations.
-So naturally, it cannot be holding, it will not hold good for all kinds of beaches etcetera.
-For the slopes which have been adopted that is 0.05, 0.1 and 0.2; for few other slopes also you do have some information at this should be good enough as a broad guideline, so that shows the that explains the complete description of the spilling plunging and surging type of breakers.
+Another kind of classification that has been used widely in literature, apart from the parameter N 1 and N 2, are shown here in this slide.
+So, we have the parameter here in terms of the deep water wave steepness, and tan beta, tan 2 beta and tan beta; and, the classification is given here, as spilling, plunging and surging; and, their range are shown here; 0.09 for this parameter, and in this case, it should be 0.00048; and, these are all obtained from, based on only experimental investigation.
+So, naturally, it cannot be holding, it will not hold good, for all kinds of beaches, etcetera; for the slopes, which have been adopted, that is 0.05, 0.1 and 0.2; for few other slopes also, you do have some information, but this should be good enough, as a broad guideline.
+So, that shows the, that explains the complete description of the spilling, plunging and surging type of breakers.

-We had earlier looked at the different criteria for the waves to break.
-And we also saw that the waves can break not only in shallow waters, but also in deep-waters.
-Waves break in shallow waters, because we see every time we go to the shallow water we see the waves breaking.
-And there are certain conditions or criteria for a wave to break, which I had earlier explained as the depth limited criteria which will takes place in the shallower waters or the steepness limited criteria in the case of deep-waters.
-There are several formulas available in literature, apart from the criteria which we have seen, for example, McCowan he has he is relationship is widely used what is a breaking wave height you ask it can be easily said that its equal to approximately 0.78 times the water depth.
+We had earlier looked at the different criteria for the waves to break, and we also saw that, the waves can break not only in shallow waters, but also in deep waters.
+Waves break in shallow waters because, we see, every time we go to the shallow waters, we see the waves breaking.
+And, there are certain conditions, or criteria for a wave to break, which I had earlier explained, as the depth limited criteria, which will take place in the shallower waters, or the steepness limited criteria, in the case of deep waters.
+There are several formulas available in literature, apart from the criteria, which we have seen.
+For example, McCowan, he has, he is, his relationship is widely used.
+What is a breaking wave height if you ask, it can be easily said that, it is equal to approximately 0.78 times the water depth.
 This 0.78 is a kind of an empirical coefficient and some people use it as 0.8.